 Toque (1) – I ended up buying a chullo at an artisan’s market in Cuzco, which I wore in cold climates.

 Scarf (1) – I brought one light scarf that could either be worn to protect my shoulders from the sun on a hot day, or to wrap around my neck when it’s cold.

 Gloves (1) – Just a cheap pair for those days of hiking when the temperature barely hovers above zero.
 It may seem like a silly thing to add to your packing list for South America, but keeping warm can make the world of a difference in your mood.

-Jewelry – I don’t carry much in terms of jewelry.
-Just 2 pairs of earrings, and a handful of rings and bracelets than I can mix and match if I want to dress up an outfit to go out.
+Jewelry – I don’t carry much in terms of jewellery.
+Just 2 pairs of earrings, and a handful of rings and bracelets that I can mix and match if I want to dress up an outfit to go out.

 // Toiletries //

 Toothbrush + toothpaste + dental floss + mouthwash – Dental hygiene, people!
 You can get toothpaste and mouthwash in small travel sizes.

 Hairbrush + hair ties + bobby pins – A must if you have long hair.

 Shampoo + conditioner + body wash – You can get these in small travel sizes and keep them in a ziplock bag, or if you’re worried about spills and the extra weight, you can look at LUSH products including: solid shampoo and solid conditioner.

 Dry shampoo + baby wipes – For days when it’s too cold to shower, there’s no hot water in the shower (happens more often than you’d think), or you’re running late, dry shampoo is a lifesaver.